What to Know Before Choosing a Career in Music

 If you love music and know you want to make it your job, the hardest part might not be committing to going for it but choosing your perfect music career.
 There are tons of different ways you can get involved in music and lots of different music jobs you can do.

 This guide should help you narrow down your list a little and figure out which part of the music business suits you best.
-Below you'll find some common music careers and pros and cons for each that you should consider before making the leap.
+Below you'll find some common music careers and the pros and cons for each that you should consider before making the leap.
 You'll also find links to more information about each career.
-Don't miss Part Two of the music job pros and cons list!

 The Pros of Running a Record Label